axxia/meta-axxia/README.md

           floating-point, thumb and neon extensions.
 Crypto, thumb and BE are optional.

-- for axxiax86-64:
-    - default tune: corei7-64
-    - TUNE_FEATURES = "m64 corei7"

-NOTE: For axxiax86-64 machine, no CHIPSET variable should be set.

-9.9 For axxiax86-64 machine (SNR), choose the System where the image will run between simulation and emulation:

-   for Simics Simulation System (default):
-   RUNTARGET = "simics"

-   for Frio FPGA Emulation System:
-   RUNTARGET = "frio"

-9.10 Building a 32-bit RootFS for ARMv8 based boards:
+8.9 Building a 32-bit RootFS for ARMv8 based boards:
 For ARM architecture, depending on the machine selected on step 7.2, specific Kernel and RootFS are built for specific boards:
     - axxiaarm: 32-bit Kernel and Rootfs for 5500 board series which have